 The Chicago Manual of Style, which is produced by the University of Chicago, is considered the publishing industry standard in the States; New Hart’s Rules, from Oxford University Press, is popular in the UK.
-Chicago is a highly intricate style guide, but now that it’s available to subscribers online, it’s a lot easier to search than it was when only a physical copy was available (the current edition runs to 1,026 pages and contains large sections that aren’t relevant to genre fiction writers).
+Chicago is a highly intricate style guide, but now that it’s available to subscribers online, it’s a lot easier to search than it was when only a physical copy was available (the current edition is over a thousand pages long and contains large sections that aren’t relevant to genre fiction writers).
 New Hart’s Rules is available as a physical book, a Kindle edition and to subscribers to Oxford Dictionaries Online.

 Neither book was written with genre fiction specifically in mind, though, and you won’t always find the guidance you’re looking for within the pages of these guides.
 I address some of the style gaps in my blog, Be Your Own Copy Editor.

 Don’t think that you have to follow what Chicago and New Hart’s Rules say to the letter.
 Publishers may use one of these works as their principal source of style advice, but they also have their own rules, some of which may go against the recommendations of their chosen manual.
 Each book a publisher produces should also have its own style sheet, which, among other things, lists exceptions that are being made to the general style rules for that particular book.
 There’s no reason why authors shouldn’t establish their own rules for their books – as long as they do so for sound reasons.